martinmatin/Tutorials/src/mechanical/fusion.md

 You'll be able now to use "Sweep", select the space between the two circle as "profile", select the line as "path" and you'll automatically make a beautiful pipe!
 ![img](../img/mechanical/Sweep_3.png)

+We used it for example for the [slide](https://a360.co/2Jzo4oP) in the 2018's ball mechanism.

 ### Revolve
 Revolve allows you to create object as if you turned them on a lathe.
 It comes in handy to make wheels, cannons, ...